CSCI305/CSCI305.github.io/lectures/l32_params2.md

 ### Out of Class Exercise

 #### Exercise
-One important question about by-result parameter passing that was not mentioned is this: when does the language system compute the lvalue of the actural parameter?
+One important question about by-result parameter passing that was not mentioned is this: when does the language system compute the lvalue of the actual parameter?
 (The lvalue of the actual parameter is the memory location to which the final value of the formal parameter is written.)
 You might have assumed that this would be computed, like a by-reference parameter, before the called method executes.
-But since it is not neeeded until the called method returns, its computation could be delayed until it is needed, like a by-name parameter.
+But since it is not needed until the called method returns, its computation could be delayed until it is needed, like a by-name parameter.
 Ada does it the early way, while Algol W does it at the last minute.

 Here is an example that illustrates the difference:
 ```java